Chain Saw FAQ

 These protective garments contain pads of cut-retardant material designed to reduce the risk or severity of injury to the body parts covered by the pads in the event of contact with a rotating chain.
 The fibers in the pads provide extra layers of material and are designed to rip apart if they come into contact with the moving chain and to clog the sprocket and stop the chain in certain circumstances.
 In some contacts, the pads may stop the chain.
 In other contacts, the pads will resist the cutting process only for a fraction of a second.
 The actual degree of protection afforded will vary with the speed of the chain at the time of contact, the power and torque of the saw, the design of the chain saw sprocket and similar factors.
 Follow the washing instructions.
 Improper care may destroy cut-retardant properties of the material.
 During shipping these pads may become compressed.
 By washing them prior to use and weekly during regular use, these pads fluff up and offer maximum protection.

 STIHL Inc. maintains a Stolen Unit Database.
 If your STIHL product was stolen, please report it stolen to your local law enforcement agency.
-Then contact us with your name, address, model number and serial number and, if the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.
+Then contact us with your name, address, model number and serial number.
+If the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.

 The correct gap setting is 0.020".